Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Kayak fishing in St. Augustine, Florida ...
 Photo courtesy of Action Kayak Adventures

-Kayak fishing in St. Augustine, FL (photo courtesy of Action Kayak Adventures)
+Kayak fishing in St. Augustine. (photo courtesy of Action Kayak Adventures)

 Canoes and kayaks are available for rent from several outfitters around the city (see list of rentals below).
-Artificial lures and a spinning rod are all a vacationing fisherman needs to bring to be able to hunt redfish like a pro.
+Artificial lures and a spinning rod are all a vacationing fisherman needs to hunt redfish like a pro.

-At the Guana Tolomato Matanzas Reserve, canoe and kayaks can be rented through Ripple Effects Eco Tours, who also provide guided fishing tours in the Ponte Vedra location as well as the south portion of the Reserve in Marineland.
-(904) 347-1565
+At the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR), canoe and kayaks can be rented through Ripple Effects Eco Tours, who also provide guided fishing tours in the Ponte Vedra location as well as the south portion of the reserve in Marineland.

-Kayak rentals, lessons and eco and fishing tours of all kinds are available at Kayak St. Augustine located on Salt Run.
-(904) 315-8442
+Kayak rentals, lessons, and eco and fishing tours of all kinds are available at Kayak St. Augustine located on Salt Run.

-Native Floridian and Master Naturalist Bart Swab leads his Action Kayak Adventures charters throughout the Intracoastal waters.
-All the essentials are included on these tours, which can be tailor-made to suit individual skills or adventure level desired.
-(904) 325-0344
+Native Floridian and Master Naturalist, Bart Swab, leads his Action Kayak Adventures charters throughout the Intracoastal waters.
+All the essentials are included on these tours, which can be tailor-made to suit individual skills or whatever adventure level desired.

 Bring Your Own Boat …